Proton VPN homepage

 If you have some technical ability, it’s not too hard to configure a VPN server on your own hardware or rented server space (bearing in mind that renting server space and data isn’t free).
 You can then connect to your VPN server from your other devices.

-This setup will protect you against criminal hackers when using public WiFi, but with the modern ubiquity of HTTPS, this isn’t the problem it once was.
+This setup will protect you against criminal hackers when using public WiFi, but with the modern ubiquity of HTTPS(new window), this isn’t the problem it once was.
 It can also defeat censorship if the VPN server is located somewhere where the internet isn’t censored (assuming no advanced DPI techniques are used).

 Websites and P2P peers will see the IP address of the VPN server, but if you’re running the VPN from home, this will be your home IP address anyway.
 Even if you use rented server space, the server’s IP address can be easily tracked back to you and is a fixed point of reference that websites can use to identify and track you